DoctorKhan/Manual-Override-Book/src/90_appendix/10_glossary.md

 **Manual Override:** The act of consciously choosing your response in a situation where an automatic, programmed reaction would normally take over.
 It is the core skill of conscious living, moving from being a passenger in your life to being the pilot.

+**Autopilot (state):** The default, automated mode of operation where perception, thought, and behavior run on learned programs without conscious choice.
+In running text, use lowercase “autopilot” (e.g., “on autopilot”).

 **NPC (Non-Player Character):** A metaphor for the automated, programmed self.
 It represents the collection of habits, beliefs, and reactive patterns that operate without conscious choice, running on predictable scripts.
 This is a description of a process, not a judgment of a person.

 **Charge:** A stored pattern of emotional and physical energy in the body-mind, linked to a past experience.
 When triggered, a charge activates an automatic program (an NPC response).
 A positive charge creates a compulsion or craving; a negative charge creates an aversion or defense.